Falsetto – Singing technique

 When we start to sing, we come across many different types of voices, vocal techniques, and styles.
 To generate those different types of voices, styles, and techniques we use different parts of our body just as the chest, and shoulders, etc, use our vocal cords in a different manner or apply different methods of singing.
 Some may sound drastically different from one another.
 There are also some that may sound quite similar.
 Well, they might sound “similar” but are not the “same.”
-Usually, the ones that sound similar are clubbed together and thus are not properly understood.
-In this blog, we will talk about one such misunderstood vocal technique and bust a few myths along the way about the “FALESETTO.”

-Falsetto Meaning
+Falsetto Singing Technique and Its Meaning

 Let’s Bust A MYTH!

-Falsetto and the Head Voice
+Falsetto vs Head Voice

-Why do they sound so similar?
+Why do They Sound so Similar?

 Differences in Quality and Texture

 Due to the anatomical difference between head voice and falsetto.
 The head voice results in producing a “stronger”, “fuller”, and “darker” sound in comparison to the falsetto.
 Whereas, the falsetto ends up producing a much lighter, airier, breathy, and flute-like sound than the head voice.
 Thus, through falsetto, the singers are able to reach and sing the high notes which can be difficult or impossible when singing through their head voice.
+Singers sometimes use falsetto singing techniques like an ornamentation to add an extra element of beauty and interest.

 Is Singing in Falsetto Safe?

-How to Sing in Falsetto
+How to Sing in Falsetto?

-Relax your body and focus on your breathing
+Relax your body

-Release all the tension from your jaw, neck, shoulders, and tongue.
-Stand in the correct posture.
 Now, focus on your breathing.
-Put your emphasis on the diaphragmic breathing technique.
-As diaphragmic breathing helps in inhaling more amount of air.
-Which is essential when singing in falsetto.
+Put your emphasis on the diaphragmatic breathing technique.
+As diaphragmatic breathing helps in inhaling more air.
+Which is essential when you try developing a strong falsetto voice.

 Know your Chest Voice and Head Voice